mitsuba-renderer/drjit/docs/basics.rst

     Using the ``-ffast-math`` compiler option may break detection of NaN values, and so is typically not recommended.

-Enoki provides a number of helpful trait classes to access array-related types.
+Dr.Jit provides a number of helpful trait classes to access array-related types.
-For instance, :cpp:type:`enoki::mask_t` determines the mask type associated with an array, which permits replacing the ``auto`` statement above.
+For instance, :cpp:type:`drjit::mask_t` determines the mask type associated with an array, which permits replacing the ``auto`` statement above.

 .. code-block:: cpp